Overview

 Figure 9: Modal split of inland freight traffic

-Source: ODYSSEEIn 2021, energy consumption in the transport sector was 50% higher than in 2000.
-This trend is mainly due to the increase in passenger traffics (+0.255 Mtoe) and changes in the structure (higher share of private cars and road freight in traffics that pushed up consumption by 0.013 Mtoe).
-These effects are higher than energy savings effects (-0.124 Mtoe).
+Source: ODYSSEEIn 2022, energy consumption in the transport sector was 0.29 Mtoe higher than in 2000 (+52%).
+This trend is mainly due to the increase in passenger traffics (+0.225 Mtoe) and modal shift (higher share of private cars and road freight in traffics that pushed up consumption by +0.205 Mtoe).
+These effects are much higher than energy savings effects (-0.124 Mtoe).

 Figure 10: Main drivers of the energy consumption variation in transport

 Source: ODYSSEEUp to the present, the primary instrument for influencing energy use in the transportation sector has been excise duties, and the fuel excise has been raised on ten occasions during the last 22 years.
 The Government has decided to foster the use of cars with lower fuel consumption and environmental impact.
 Projects aimed at improving energy efficiency in the transportation sector have been implemented under the green investment scheme.
-The consumption of energy by the transport sector is planned to be reduced through three lines of activity: decreasing the need for transport, including making freight transport more efficient and environmentally sustainable and considering sustainable commuting principles in the planning process; increasing the use of public transport and making vehicles more ecological.
+The consumption of energy by the transport sector is planned to be reduced through four areas of action: decreasing the need for transport, including making freight transport more efficient and environmentally sustainable and considering sustainable commuting principles in the planning process; increasing the use of public transport; making vehicles more ecological and from 2025 also with car registration and annual tax.

 Table 3: Sample of policies and measures implemented in the transport sector